Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Waterproof Zip bags are great for keeping your essential items dry such as wallet, passport, camera etc.

-Playing Cards And Other Small Details
+Playing Cards and Other Small Details

-Small Locks – To keep your bags secure and locked.
+Don't forget to bring small locks to keep your bags secure and locked.

 Medication And Personal Gear